 Incorporating Technology in Centers

 After the last few years of distance learning, we realized the importance of teaching our kindergarteners how to use technology for their learning.
-They also get so excited to use the technology in our classroom.
-It enhances their learning, while also helps them practice math and literacy skills with fun and educational games and activities.
-I know how much screen time kids get these days, so when I plan technology focused centers, I do it with a purpose.
+It enhances the learning process for math and literacy skills with fun and educational games and activities.
+Plus, young students will use these technology skills for years to come.

-Kindergarten Boom Cards™ are my and my students FAVORITE activity to use in our technology center.
 Boom Cards are interactive activities that can be used on computers, tablets, or even smartphones.
-They are also self-correcting and give immediate feedback, so I KNOW my students are learning rather than mindlessly clicking.
+They are self-correcting and give immediate feedback, so I know that my students are learning rather than mindlessly clicking.

-With Boom Card centers, your students can practice:
+With Boom Card centers, students can practice:

 - Letter formation